pseudo7/DocScanner-OpenCV/README.md

-# Doc-Scanner-OpenCV
+# DocScanner - OpenCV
-Simple Document Scanner using OpenCV
+Simple Document Scanner using OpenCV in Unity3D.